Linuxbrew/brew/docs/Manpage.md

     clipboard.

     If `--no-publish` is passed, do not publish bottles to Bintray.

+    If `--warn-on-publish-failure` was passed, do not exit if there's a failure publishing bottles on Bintray.

   * `release-notes` [`--markdown`] [<var>previous_tag</var>] [<var>end_ref</var>]:
     Output the merged pull requests on Homebrew/brew between two Git refs.